Introduction

 Applying Shadow DOM Styles

-Inside the Shadow DOM, you can define styles just like you would in the main document.
-However, the styles you define within the Shadow DOM will only affect the elements within that Shadow DOM.
+Inside the Shadow DOM, you could define patterns much like you’ll in the primary record.
+However, the styles you outline in the Shadow DOM will only affect the factors within that Shadow DOM.

 <template id="my-template">